Q. What is Amazon FreeRTOS?

 Q. What are the major components of Amazon FreeRTOS software?

-Amazon FreeRTOS extends the FreeRTOS kernel, which is a real-time operating system kernel for microcontrollers, with libraries that support connectivity, security, and over-the-air updates.
-The connectivity stack includes MQTT, TCP/IP, and Wi-Fi for cloud and local connectivity.
+Amazon FreeRTOS extends the FreeRTOS kernel, a real-time operating system kernel for microcontrollers, with libraries that support connectivity, security, and over-the-air updates.
+The connectivity stack includes MQTT, TCP/IP, Wi-Fi, and BLE for cloud and local connectivity.
 Security libraries include a standard-based Berkeley socket interface for TLS and a PKCS#11 standard interface for crypto offload.

 Q. What minimum hardware specifications are required?